syapse/javascript/README.md

 ## Type Casting & Coercion

-  - Perform type coercion at the beginning of the statement.
+  - If you are adding two variables together, and have no idea what type the second variable will have, then it is safer to start with the variable whose type you know (ie. perform type coercion at the beginning of the statement).
+However, if you know the types of both variables (as should almost always be the case), then you can put them in any order.
+Syapse has no requirement on which order to add variables, and expects developers to understand the language's type coercion and program appropriately.
   - Strings:

     ```javascript
     //  => this.reviewScore = 9;

-    // bad
+    // good (as long as you know this.reviewScore is a string)
     var totalScore = this.reviewScore + '';

-    // good
+    // also good
     var totalScore = '' + this.reviewScore;

-    // bad
-    var totalScore = '' + this.reviewScore + ' total score';

-    // good
-    var totalScore = this.reviewScore + ' total score';
-    ```

   - Use `parseInt` for Numbers and always with a radix for type casting.
+While using `Number(inputValue)` will also work, it's simpler to have all Syapse developers use the same mechanism for coercing strings to integers (and that mechanism has historically always been parseInt).

     ```javascript
     var inputValue = '4';